 Do you win a blue ribbon at your interviews?
 John Kalusa is a nationally recognized writer who speaks about corporate sales, recruiting, and personal career management.
 With over 25 years of experience as a strategic recruiting, human resources, and sales and marketing management leader in start-ups and Fortune 250 companies.
-Having interviewed thousands of candidates, Kalusa offers the following interview tips:

-Always have at least fiveÂ questions you can askÂ when the interviewer asks the inevitable inquiry, “What else can I share with you about ______ or the _______ position.”
+Always have at least fiveÂ questions you can askÂ when the interviewer asks the inevitable inquiry, “What else can I share with you about ______ or the _______ position?”
 It’s a classic interview-closing question, so expect it.

 Incorporate your research.
 If you’ve doneÂ your homework, you’ll already know some of the issues the company or industry as a whole is facing.
-If you’ve really thought about how the position you are applying to adds value to their company, you’ll be way ahead of the competition (other candidates) and will be able to focus your responses to intrigue, inspire, and motivate the “prospect” to want to talk more and better yet, move one step closer to making him or her your next “customer.”
+If you’ve really thought about how the position you are applying to adds value to their company, you’ll be way ahead of the competition (other candidates) and will be able to focus your responses to intrigue, inspire, and motivate the “prospect” to want to talk more.
+Better yet, you’ll move one step closer to making him or her your next “customer.”

-He continues, “If you’ve had the opportunity to participate in an initial “discovery” sales call (aka an interview) for a position, think about what you would seek to accomplish the first 90 days and then put together a short outline in your thank-you orÂ follow-up noteÂ to the hiring manager (copying the recruiter).
-It shows interest and that you have at least thought about what you would do if hired.”
+Act as if, a.k.a., give away some free advice.
+Once you’ve interviewed for a position, consider what you would try to accomplish in the first 90 days in the job.
+“Put together a short outline in your thank-you orÂ follow-up noteÂ to the hiring manager (copying the recruiter),” Kalusa suggests.
+“It shows interest and that you have at least thought about what you would do if hired.”